talos/6109/posts/free-collaborative-static-site.md

 * Individual user accounts & authentication, allowing everyone to have their own drafts/works in progress before live deployment
 * In-browser editing
 * Easy generation of metadata
+* Immediate preview of how your post will look in the site

 As much as I'd love it if everyone learned git and a solid local text editor, this ain't gonna happen -- especially when there are so many ways to avoid doing that and still publish a blog ([hello?](http://tumblr.com/)).